daydeem/Biographie-of-Welcome-ndinga/Welcome.resume.markdown

 # Accomplishments

-* Certificate in Microsoft Azure Fundamental
+* Certificate in Microsoft Azure Fundamental with Microsoft.
+* Certificate in Microsoft Office 365 with Linkdin on managing Identities with Microsoft Azure AD Connect
+* Certificate in Digital Transformation
 * Certificate in Google Cloud Platform
 * Certificate in Google Cloud Security
 * Certificate in Leadership